Killas

 Killas is a Cornish mining term for metamorphic rock strata of sedimentary origin which was altered regionally by the Variscan orogeny and then locally by heat from the intruded granites in the English counties of Devon and Cornwall.
 The term is used in both counties.

-Origin
+Etymology

+"Killas" first appeared in print in 1674 as "kellus".
+As a Cornish place name element, kellys is found in Porkellis where it means 'lost' or 'hidden' (a passive-participle), but its etymology as Cornish dialect is unknown.
+The reconstructed proto-Celtic verb *kel-o- from the PIE *_{4}k̑el- also means 'to hide'.

+Petrogenesis

 The deposition of the killas strata occurred during the Devonian and Carboniferous geological periods.
 The sediments are not evenly spread over the county, with the Carboniferous beds only found in the north of Cornwall.

 The depositional environments of the killas were very varied, as is revealed by the fossil content and the sedimentary sequences.
 The fossils indicate changes from anaerobic, deep ocean-basin environments to shallow sea environments.
 The deformed brachiopod fossil Cyrtospirifer verneuili, known to quarrymen as the Delabole Butterfly, was found in the upper Devonian beds of North Cornwall.